stamkivi/academic.tamkivi.com/content/project/bolt/index.md

 Ride sharing and food delivery powerhouse covering dozens of markets in Europe and Africa with cars and scooters.

-Founded by Markus & Martin Villig, this fast growing Uber competitor has already become legendary in local angel investor circles as "too expensive at a million dollar seed round, but looks cheap at a billion".
+Founded by Markus & Martin Villig.

+This fast growing Uber competitor has already become legendary in local angel investor circles as "too expensive at a million dollar seed round, but looks cheap at a billion".